osmanhassan/blog_app/README.md

 ## Installation

   ### Backend
-    Steap 1: Install java 8 and maven first.
+    Step 1: Install java 8 and maven first.
-    Steap 2: Clone the project and navigate to /blog directory Steap 3: Run the command `mvn spring-boot:run` .
+    Step 2: Clone the project and navigate to /blog directory Step 3: Run the command `mvn spring-boot:run` .
 Project should be run at port 8080

     (OR you can run the project by IDE ex: Intellij Idea, Eclipse etc.)

   ### Frontend
-    Steap 1: Install node (recommended version 10.15.3) Steap 2: navigate to /blog/ui directory
+    Step 1: Install node (recommended version 10.15.3) Step 2: navigate to /blog/ui directory
-    Steap 3: Run the commands `npm install` and `npm start` .
+    Step 3: Run the commands `npm install` and `npm start` .
 Frontend project should be run at port 8081

 ## Features
     1. Two types of user.
 Admin & Blogger.